OCA/product-variant/product_variant_default_code/README.rst

 When creating a new product template, once you have added attributes and values, fill the new 'Reference Prefix' field that appear under 'Internal Reference'.
 A default value for *Variant reference mask* will be automatically generated according to the attribute line settings on the product template.
-The mask will then be used as an instruction to generate default code of each product variant with the corresponding *Attribute Value Code* inserted.
+This mask will then be used as an instruction to generate internal reference of each product variant with the corresponding *Attribute Value Code* inserted.
 For example:

 - Product template: Jacket
-- Reference prefix : JKT
+- Reference prefix: JKT
 - Attributes:

   - Color: White, Black
   - Size: M, L
 - Reference mask: `JKT01-[Color]-[Size]`
-- Variants Internal Reference :
+- Variants Internal Reference:

   - `JKT01-Wh-M` Jacket White M
   - `JKT01-Bl-M` Jacket Black M